sotetsuk/pgx/README.md

 - [adaptive-intelligent-robotics/QDax](https://github.com/adaptive-intelligent-robotics/QDax): JAX-native Quality-Diversity (QD) algorithms
 - [luchris429/purejaxrl](https://github.com/luchris429/purejaxrl): Jax-native RL implementations

+## Limitation

+Currently, some environments, including Go and chess, do not perform well on TPUs.
+Please use GPUs instead.

 ## Citation

 If you use Pgx in your work, please cite [our paper](https://papers.nips.cc/paper_files/paper/2023/hash/8f153093758af93861a74a1305dfdc18-Abstract-Datasets_and_Benchmarks.html):